maricard18/42-Minishell/README.md

 ## Minishell

-This project is about creating a simple shell.
+This project is about creating a simple shell. <br>
-Yes, this is my own little bash.
-I learned a lot about processes and file descriptors and how to work in a team.
+I learned a lot about processes and file descriptors. <br>
+Project management and communication were the main pillars of this project. <br>
+And yes, this is my own little bash. <br>
 This project is in rank 3 of 42 common core and had passed with the score of 101.<br>
 [-> Subject here](https://github.com/maricard18/42-Minishell/blob/main/minishell/extras/en.subject.pdf)